Multi-peak semiclassical bound states for Fractional Schr\"{o}dinger Equations with fast decaying potentials: Introduction and main results

+Now we introduce the main idea of the proof.
+For the local case $s=1$, certain penalized functional like

+was usually employed to prove that the penalized solution $u_{\varepsilon}$ has exactly one peak in each $\Lambda_i$, see \cite{BDP,MM3,CN} for example.
+But, the key step of this argument is to eliminate the effect of $K_{\varepsilon}(u)$ to the equation, which needs a type of isolated property of the least energy of $-\Delta u + u = g(u)$.
+However, for our case $0<s<1$, this type of isolated property is still unknown.
+To overcome this difficulty, we use the method developed by Byeon and Jeanjean in \cite{J.B-L.J-DCDS-2007}, which proves the existence of multi-peak solutions of following equation

+by using only the compactness of the set consisting of the radial positive least energy solutions of the following limiting problem of \eqref{Meq1.4}:

+where $a>0$ is a constant and $g$ is a nonlinear term satisfying some subcritical conditions. {For more application of this methods, see \cite{T.Hu-W.Shuai-JDE-2018}.} Roughly speaking, by the compact property, we use the deformation ideas of Lemma 2.2 in \cite{MW} to construct a $(PS)_c$ sequence near the least energy solutions of the following $k$ problems:

+It is worth mentioning that the compact property can be obtained by the decay estimates of positive radial least energy solutions(see Proposition \ref{Mpr2.5} below).
+However, the vanishing of $V$ and the nonlocal effect of $(-\Delta)^s$ makes the construction of multi-peak solutions more difficult than the classical case $s = 1$, the {non-vanishing case(\cite{J.B-L.J-DCDS-2007})} and the single peak case \cite{ADP-AA-2021}.
+Firstly, an elementary(but tedious) calculations show that when $V(x)$ vanishes faster than $|x|^{-2s}$, the natural functional $I_{\varepsilon}:\mathcal{D}^s_{V,\varepsilon}(\mathbb{R}^N)\to \mathbb{R}$ corresponding to \eqref{eq1.1} defined as

+whose critical points are solutions of equation \eqref{eq1.1}, is not well-defined in $\mathcal{D}^s_{V,\varepsilon}(\mathbb{R}^N)$, where $F(t)=\int_{0}^tf(s)ds$.
+Moreover, the fact that $V(x)$ may be compactly supported makes it impossible that $V$ can dominated the nonlinear term $|u|^{p-2}u$ like \cite{APX}.
+Hence we have to introduce a different penalized idea from {\cite{J.B-L.J-DCDS-2007}} to cut-off the nonlinear term.
+More precisely, we will first use the nonlocal part $(-\Delta)^s$ to modify the problem by the following fractional Hardy inequality

+for all $u\in \dot{H}^s(\R^N)$(see \cite{FS}), and then construct a sup-solution and estimate the energy of multi-peak solutions.

-\begin{remark} The celebrated paper \cite{24} provides people a easily way to understand the nonlocal problem (see \cite{100} for example), by which, one can convert the nonlocal problem \eqref{eq1.1} into a local problem.
-But we do not take this method in our paper.
-On one hand, if the problem \eqref{eq1.1} becomes a local problem, the vanishing of $V$ makes it is not easy to construct penalized functions.
-On the other hand, to study the nonlocal problem directly can provide us more deep understanding of the interplay between any two parts of $u_{\varepsilon}$, especially, we will have a clear understanding about the estimates caused by different cut-off functions, see the proof of Proposition \ref{prA.3}. \end{remark}
+The celebrated paper \cite{24} provides an easy way to understand the nonlocal problem (see \cite{100} for example), by which, one can convert the nonlocal problem \eqref{eq1.1} into a local problem.
+But we do not use this method in our paper.
+Indeed, if problem \eqref{eq1.1} becomes a local problem, the vanishing of $V$ and the added variable ``$t>0$" (which comes from extending the problem into $\mathbb{R}^{N + 1}_+$, see \cite{100} for instance) will make it difficult to construct precise penalized functions.